 FSAP monitors registered entities that may be affected by external threats to their operations, such as severe weather or natural disasters, for impacts to employee safety or BSAT security.
-FSAP contacts the registered entities and assists with safely transferring or securing BSAT as needed.
-There were 9 events in 2021, and FSAP contacted 46 affected entities.
-Table 12 summarizes FSAP's assistance efforts during weather, natural disasters, or other emergencies in 2021.
+When an event occurs, FSAP contacts the registered entities and assists them with safely transferring or securing BSAT as needed.
+In 2022, FSAP identified 7 such events, and as a result, contacted 43 affected entities.
+Table 11 summarizes FSAP's assistance efforts during weather, natural disasters, or other emergencies in 2022.
 FSAP successfully contacted all affected entities, and none required FSAP assistance.
-There were no thefts, losses, or releases of BSAT as the result of any external threats in 2021.
+There were no thefts, losses, or releases of BSAT as the result of any external threats in 2022.